Billeh77/DialectDubbing/README.md

 ---

-**⚠️ Disclaimer**: This project is for educational and research purposes.
+**Disclaimer**: This project is for educational and research purposes.
 Please respect copyright laws and obtain proper permissions before dubbing copyrighted content.